 Generally, always be skeptical of any labels or features online personalities brandish themselves with.
 Most of the time, they’re bought, not earned.
 Who sells them?
 Almost too many companies to list, but here are a few: Lioncrest Publishing, Advantage Publishing, Speak in Dubai, Speak at Harvard, Forbes, Huffington Post.

 Sign #10: A person claims the purpose of the no-contact rule is to win your ex back.
 Wrong.
 The purpose of the no-contact rule is to psychologically, physically, and spiritually detach yourself from your ex and win yourself back.
 It’s not about them; it’s about you.
 Thinking about it along any other lines just leads to dumb games, powerplays, and relational dysfunction.
 None of which make a good foundation for a healthy, lasting relationship to blossom.
-Dive deeper into this subject: The Ultimate Guide To The No Contact Rule.
+For a deeper dive into this subject, read: The Ultimate Guide To The No Contact Rule.

 Sign #12: A person promotes any form of manipulation.
-Ignore your ex, make them jealous, get them to chase you at all costs, let getting back together be their idea, wait X days before replying to their text, always end the conversation first, use reverse psychology, play hard to get, send this pre-prepared text or handwritten letter — all of these are giant neon flashing billboards with the words, “Run Away!” written on them.
+Ignore your ex, make them jealous, get them to chase you at all costs, let getting back together be their idea, wait X days before replying to their text, always end the conversation first, use reverse psychology, play hard to get, send this pre-prepared text (i.e., the good reminder/happy memory text or the green-eyed-monster text) or handwritten letter — all of these are giant neon flashing billboards with the words, “Run Away!” written on them.

 This article is under fair use.
 Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.
 Also, this article is an opinion and in no way should be construed as statements of fact.
 Scams, bad business, gurus, and fake gurus are subjective terms that mean different things to different people.